 This was the first time in a Zodiac for many and a fun experience!
 But the team was most excited about boarding the expedition vessel, our ‘floating classroom’ for the next two weeks, Adventure Canada’s MS Ocean Endeavour.

-Charlotte Saunders from Kangiqsualujjuaq, Québec said her legs were shaking with excitement after she boarded the ship and she felt like she had come home.
+Charlotte Morgan from Kangiqsualujjuaq, Québec said her legs were shaking with excitement after she boarded the ship and she felt like she had come home.

 Once onboard, students and staff wandered the decks, exploring their new home.
 Jason Gomez of New York said the experience of finally getting to walk around on the ship was better than anything he imagined!